eduvpn/documentation/README.md

 a bit of a nightmare as the CRL needs to be downloaded regularly by all the clients.
 One of the potential solutions for this is use short lived server certificates that last e.g. one day.
 This is cumbersome.

-The only real solution is to revoke all client configurations and restart from scratch.

-**UNSOLVED PROBLEM**

-# Docker
-See `docker/` directory.
-Currently only `vpn-cert-service `and `vpn-user-portal` can be tested.
-OpenVPN will not be running inside the Docker container.

 # Repositories
 For CentOS/Red Hat Enterprise you will need to enable